rarimo/js-sdk/packages/provider/README.md

 # @rarimo/provider
 Features of the Rarimo SDK that provide access to users' wallets and map extensions for multiple types of wallets (EVM and non-EVM) to a common wallet interface.

+To connect to wallets, use both this package and the specific implementation of a wallet provider from one of these packages:

+- `@rarimo/providers-evm`: access to Metamask and Coinbase wallets on EVM-compatible chains
+- `@rarimo/providers-near`: access to NEAR wallets on the NEAR chain
+- `@rarimo/providers-solana`: access to Phantom and Solflare wallets on the Solana chain

 ![version (scoped package)](https://badgen.net/npm/v/@rarimo/provider)
 ![types](https://badgen.net/npm/types/@rarimo/provider)
 ![tree-shaking](https://badgen.net/bundlephobia/tree-shaking/@rarimo/provider)